What is NFT artwork and how does it work?

 Jack Dorsey's tweet

-Twitter founder Jack Dorsey sold his first tweet, "just setting up my twttr", as an NFT for $2.9 million.
-(Credit: Joe Raedle/Getty Images)
+Twitter founder Jack Dorsey sold his first tweet, "just setting up my twttr", as an NFT for $2.9 million in April 2021.
+(Credit: Joe Raedle/Getty Images) However, after the NFT bubble burst an attempt to resell the tweet was abandoned when the maximum bid was only $14,000.

 How does blockchain technology create NFTs?